pseeth/soxbindings/README.md

 Python bindings for SoX.
 An attempt to bind a subset of the capabilities of the SoX command line utility but in Python via bindings for speed.
 This avoids costly exec calls when using augmentations in SoX.
+This is a work in progress!
+Help welcome.

 Installation
 ------------